 I’ve began to venture into other dating apps like Bumble, and will continue to work on expanding the site with guides and thoughts for online dating, while trying to maintain the integrity of the SwipeHelper’s founding principles

 - No PuA material

 - No bullshit listicles and low value, low effort content

-- Only Articles I was inspired to write, as opposed to sat down and forced myself to come up with something fitting a keyword
+- Only Articles I was inspired to write, as opposed to “forced myself to come up with something fitting an SEO keyword”

 - Only unintrusive ads, and no annoying as hell “sign up for our newsletter” pop ups to swat away.